-- Improved profitability through reductions in waste: - HACCP enables a company to move to a quality system that looks at the 'big picture' from harvest to consumption; - The HACCP Plan should identify where it is important to spend money and resources on food safety, and where it isn't necessary to make that investment: - A working and effective HACCP Plan may help to protect a business from prosecution if something bad happens.
-If they can demonstrate due diligence and duty of care to the Judge; - HACCP is a predictive approach to food safety.
-It requires the business to think about what might happen and to do something about it before it happens; - And finally, HACCP works and it really does result in safer food, something our customers appreciate.
+- Improved profitability through reductions in waste: - HACCP enables a company to move to a quality system that looks at the 'big picture' from harvest to consumption; - The HACCP Plan should identify where it is important to spend money and resources on food safety, and where it isn't necessary to make that investment; - A working and effective HACCP Plan may help to protect a business from prosecution if they can demonstrate due diligence and duty of care; - HACCP is a predictive approach to food safety.
+It requires the business to think about what might happen and to do something about it before it happens;

+And finally, HACCP works and it really does result in safer food, something our customers appreciate.